ElliottjPierce/noiz/README.md

 Here, `LayeredNoise` is powered by the `LayerOperation` trait, in this case, the `FractalOctaves`.
 Tuples work here too, ex: `(L1, L2)`.
 For example, maybe you want the more persistent layers to be simplex noise, and, to save on performance, the details to be perlin noise.
+Just put the simplex and perlin noise in an octave!
 An `Octave` is just a `LayerOperation` that contribures a `NoiseFunction`, even including the `NoiseFunction`, `LayeredNoise`!
 Other `LayerOperation`s may effect how each layer is weighed (ex: weight this octave a little extra) or morph the input (ex: domain warping).